 Justice Alito, also joined by Justice Scalia, dissented to note that the Court had abandoned the original meaning of the 8th Amendment by invoking "evolving standards of decency."
 At least in past cases, the Court looked for objective indicia for those evolving standards, such as public opinion polls or tallying the position taken by state legislatures.
-Recent opinions, including this one, continue to take America on a journey unauthorized by the Constitution, according to the dissent.
+Recent opinions, including this one, continue to take America on a journey unauthorized by the Constitution.